varun325/React/README.md

     //here React will make sure that this function gets executed instantaneously
     ```

+- ## Two way binding
+  - Two way binding is simple, just add the state variable back as value to a form input
+  - This makes sure that on updating the states, the changes are reflected back on the UI

 - ## Hooks
   - Like useState there are many other React hooks